Vargodl/DVwords-WeekenStrung/README.md

 Apr 24

-A bit too blandly and with lack of reference to the symmetric (as well, in fact, the reflexive) property, Why aren’t women equal?
-Women aren’t equal but they ARE getting equal-er.
+A bit too blandly and with lack of reference to the symmetric (as well as, in fact, the reflexive) property, Why aren’t women equal?
+Women aren’t equal but they ARE getting 'equal-er.'

 Siblings, like spouses, are occasionally natural rivals.
 No matter how kindred, no one is identical and souls and stars aren’t always aligned.
 I know longer have a brother but my sisters still do (in me).